 The main cause of tooth sensitivity after whitening is the use of peroxide-based whitening products.
 Both hydrogen peroxide and carbamide peroxide are effective ingredients in whitening products.

-You shouldn't experience any pain after teeth whitening, so it's important you consult your dentist if you do.
-Damage to your enamel can be permanent, so it is important to be careful when whitening with peroxides, and take steps to care for your teeth before and afterwards.
+You shouldn't experience any pain after teeth whitening, so you must consult your dentist if you do.
+Damage to your enamel can be permanent, so it is important to be careful when whitening with peroxides and take steps to care for your teeth before and afterwards.

 What can you do to reduce sensitivity before whitening treatments?